 Receiving adequate and helpful feedback helps employees understand whether or not they’re meeting expectations, where they’re having the most success, and how they can improve.
 Constructive feedback not only impacts engagement but can also strengthen the employee-manager relationship.

 This driver encompasses a broad assessment of the relationship between an employee and his or her manager that looks at respect, feedback, fairness, development, and advocacy.
 The employee-manager relationship is a critical dynamic when it comes to engagement.

-Having PTO as part of your benefits package is one thing, but employees must also have a sense they can actually take that time off when needed.
-If employees feel guilty for taking PTO, engagement will suffer.
-Paid time off must be a benefit that leaders and managers value and encourage employees to use.
+Having paid time off as part of your benefits package is one thing, but employees must also have a sense they can actually take that time off when needed.
+If employees feel guilty for taking breaks or feel the need to be “always on” or available outside regular work hours, engagement can suffer.
+Rest must be something leaders and managers value and encourage employees to get.